Remzi1993/jquery-manager/README.md

 ## I have a few people I would like to thank

-[@YahnisElsts](https://github.com/YahnisElsts) for his amazing work on a updater, that we were using in this open source project before we became an official WP plugin:<br> https://github.com/YahnisElsts/plugin-update-checker <br><br>
+[@YahnisElsts](https://github.com/YahnisElsts) for his amazing work on a updater, that we were using in this open source project before we became an official WP plugin:<br> https://github.com/YahnisElsts/plugin-update-checker<br>

-[@tareq1988](https://github.com/tareq1988) for his awesome WordPress Settings API abstraction class:<br> https://github.com/tareq1988/wordpress-settings-api-class<br><br>
+[@tareq1988](https://github.com/tareq1988) for his awesome WordPress Settings API abstraction class:<br> https://github.com/tareq1988/wordpress-settings-api-class<br>

 I thank [@collizo4sky](https://github.com/collizo4sky) for a library which made my live easier: https://github.com/collizo4sky/persist-admin-notices-dismissal